dudesweet/Agility2020-Access101/lab1.rst

 Objectives
 ----------

-In this lab, we will use the resources configured in the previous lab and configure a simple Access Profile using the Visual Policy Editor (VPE) to perform user authentication.
+The lab has a pre configured test VIP, we will use the VIP that has been pre configured in to configure a simple Access Profile using the Visual Policy Editor
+(VPE) to perform user authentication.

 Lab Requirements
 ----------------

--  Working HTTP and HTTPS Virtual Servers
+-  A pre existing virtual server.

 Task 1: Define an Authentication Server
 ---------------------------------------